Cheers to our "talented" literature prize awardee. Your pain his gain !!!

 The Winter Race Meetings which started in January was interrupted in March by the Gymkhana.
-Taking part in this annual sport and play event were the upper crust members of the British community arriving in their boaters and straw hats, of all shapes and sizes, armed with their eternal companion, the fly-swish.
-Edging between Cairo's lofty society of mutual admirers and as if serving as an astute reminder this was still Africa, were the turbaned Nubian sofragis balancing their silver platters of game pie, roast beef, ham chops and cucumber sandwiches.
-The dried-out, red-faced, sweaty English sire had his choice of sparkling champagne, pimms or campbells.
+Taking part in this annual sport and play event were the upper crust members of the British community arriving in their boaters and straw hats of all shapes and sizes armed with their eternal companion, the fly-swish.
+Edging between Cairo's society of mutual admirers and as if serving as an astute reminder this was still Africa were the turbaned Nubian sofragis balancing their silver platters of game pie, roast beef, ham chops and cucumber sandwiches.
+The dried-out, red-faced, sweaty English sire had his choice of sparkling champagne, Pimms or Campbells.
 Also present at these events, were the senior army officers, their horses and their wives (in that order), hence the Regimental Races, the Lloyd Lindsay, the Polo Race, the Green Howard Sweepstakes and the Horseback Musical Chairs.

 But lest anyone believe the club was a Shangri-La for whisky-drinking, polo-playing horse lovers, one must also mention its other popular amenities.
 In 1914, the Khedivial Sporting Club boasted a tea pavilion, four polo grounds, two racecourses, a 12-hole golf course, six squash racket courts, thirteen tennis grounds, and eight croquet lawns.
-The club's 750 British members were enjoying their finest colonial hours and lording it at the top of this all-knowing community, was the British Consul-General who by tradition was also the club's President.
+The club's 750 British members were enjoying their finest colonial hours.
+Lording it at the top of this all-knowing community was the British Consul-General who by tradition was also the club's President.

 From a semi-autonomous Ottoman viceroyalty, Egypt had become a British Protectorate so that the club's Anglo-Egyptian squatters were now the country's real masters.
-Had he foretold Egypt's fate, Lord Cromer, in his capacity as the club's president in 1902, would have dispensed with his efforts to establish freehold ownership of the club by virtue of 20 years' occupation (some form of squatter's right).
+Had he foretold Egypt's fate, Lord Cromer, in his capacity as the club's president in 1902, would have dispensed with his efforts to establish freehold ownership of the club by virtue of a 20-year squatters’ right.
 The proconsul's claim in that direction had been contested by the usually compliant Egyptian Government.
 In a conciliatory gesture to al-Lord, the land was instead leased to the club at a nominal rent for a period of 66 years ending in 1966.

-Between the two World Wars, Cairo, Alexandria, the Canal towns of Port Said, Ismailia and Suez, were cosmopolitan havens with large, influential communities living side by side carrying on as though the world were their own United Nations.
+Between the two World Wars, Cairo, Alexandria, the Canal towns of Port Said, Ismailia and Suez, were cosmopolitan havens with large, influential communities living side by side carrying on as though the world was their own United Nations.
 There were the Greeks, the Italians, the Jews, the Syrians (includes Lebanese and Jerusalemites), the Armenians, and in much smaller numbers the British and the French whose cultural and social clout extended across all the other communities.
-Each had its places of worship, its hospitals and old people's homes, its elected president and board and its social and sports clubs.
+Each community had its own place of worship, its own hospitals and retirement homes, its elected president and board and its own social and sports clubs.
 Cross-over mixing between communities occurred only at the very top where education and worldly culture were unifying factors.
 One of the most popular meeting places for those polished ladies and gentlemen of Egypt's cosmo-monde was the Gezira Sporting Club.

-The Gezira Sporting Club's apartheid (Britons Only!) membership crisis was resolved when a trickle of Egyptians were allowed back in Gezira Sporting Club after WW1.
-The were either related to the reigning sultanic (later royal) family or members of the Western-educated gentry.
-To discourage the other Egyptian wanabees, the trickle was subjected to a convoluted quota and vetting system.
-Even star polo player, Victor Mansour Semeika, the son of Wassef Semeika Pasha, Egypt's former Coptic Minister of Communication, waited several years before he was invited to join in 1933.
-Other Egyptians vis ited as guests of British members.
+The Gezira Sporting Club's apartheid (Britons Only!) membership crisis was resolved when a trickle of Egyptians was allowed back in Gezira Sporting Club after WW1.
+They were either related to the reigning sultan or members of the Western-educated gentry.
+To discourage the other Egyptian wanabees the trickle was subjected to a convoluted quota and vetting system.
+Even star polo player Victor Mansour Semeika, the son of Wassef Semeika Pasha, Egypt's former Coptic Minister of Communication, waited several years before he was invited to join in 1933.
+Other less fortunate Egyptians visited as guests of British members.
 A classic example is how Kadria Foda, the daughter of a Cairene notable (now Grande dame of Egyptian society), made it inside the Gezira Club courtesy of Miss King her British governess.
 And whenever Kadria and her sisters ran into one or the other Egyptian families on the club grounds, the first furtive query was, "How did you make it in, have you become members?!"